 – Assist them in identifying opportunities for professional development

-- Challenge them to reflect critically on their professional practice and development
+– Challenge them to reflect critically on their professional practice in development

-- Encourage them to explore difference approaches to assessments
+– Encourage them to explore different approaches to assessments

 Nick Allen, Executive Officer in the Office of the Vice Chancellor, University of Northampton

 All new mentors receive free initial training where the details of the programme will be explained and mentoring skills will be explored.
-You will also have the option of attending further refresher events free of charge.
-These are currently being delivered as online sessions.
+You will also have the option of attending further free refresher events.
+These are delivered as online sessions.

 Requirements and how to apply